 This terrain encompasses all ‘texts’, not just headline-grabbing films about famous people and events found on the school history curriculum.
 Take two other recent films, both of which might well have come with some variation or other of the words ‘based on real events’ attached.
 And what is ‘based on real events’ exactly — a neutral statement, a caveat, a disclaimer, a cop-out?

-Of course, should we so choose, we have the option of consulting Professor Wikipedia for (usually) in-depth analysis of the accuracy of this or that scene, portrayal or storyline.
+Of course, should we so choose, we refer to Wikipedia or whatever for (usually) in-depth analysis of the accuracy of this or that scene, portrayal or storyline.
 My immediate reaction after watching the excellent film The Exception, about Kaiser Wilhelm II in exile in Holland in 1940, was to reach for a biography of the ex-German emperor to clarify how much of it was true (answer: not much).
 But how many of us ever bother?
-It’s a fair bet that many film-goers and TV-watchers don’t give the matter a second thought and/or don’t particularly care whether a film is accurate or not – as long as they are entertained.
+It’s a fair bet that many film-goers and TV-watchers don’t give the matter a second thought and/or don’t particularly care whether a film is accurate or not — as long as they are entertained.